lumix-labs/swift/README.md

 ## Docker Deployment

+### Local Development

-To build and run with Docker:
+To build and run with Docker locally:

 ```bash
 # Build and start all services